History of Paraguay: Paraguayan War

-Solano López assessed the 1864 Brazilian intervention in Uruguay as a threat not only to Uruguay but also to Paraguay.
-Believing that preserving Uruguayan independence was crucial to Paraguay's future as a nation, he committed Paraguay to the aid of Uruguay.
+Solano López assessed the Brazilian intervention in Uruguay in 1864 as a threat not only to Uruguay but also to Paraguay.
+Believing that preserving Uruguayan independence was crucial to maintaining the balance of power in the region, he committed Paraguay to the aid of Uruguay.
 Despite López’ warning against intervening in Uruguay's internal conflict, Brazil invaded Uruguay in October 1864.
-On 12 November 1864, López ordered the seizure of a Brazilian warship in Paraguayan territorial waters.
-He followed this in March 1865 with an invasion of the Mato Grosso province of Brazil.
+On 12 November 1864, López ordered the seizure of a Brazilian ship in Paraguayan territorial waters.
+He followed this in December of the same year by ordering an invasion of Mato Grosso in Brazil, which bordered Paraguay to the north.

-When Argentina refused Solano López's request for permission for his army to cross Argentine territory to attack the Brazilian province of Rio Grande do Sul, Solano López had himself declared a Field marshal and declared war against Argentina.
-This set the stage for the May 1865 signing by Argentina, Brazil, and Uruguay of the Treaty of the Triple Alliance.
-Under the treaty, these nations vowed to destroy Solano López's government.
+When Argentina refused Solano López's request for permission for his army to cross Argentine territory to attack the Brazilian province of Rio Grande do Sul, Solano López declared war against Argentina.
+This created the conditions for Argentina, Brazil, and Uruguay to sign the Treaty of the Triple Alliance in May 1865.
+Under the treaty, these nations vowed to end the López government, and settle their territorial claims with Paraguay.
+The war, afterwards, can be divided into four campaigns: the Corrientes campaign, lasting 8 months between Paraguay's invasion of Argentina and Brazil and its withdrawal; the Humaitá campaign, centered around Paraguay's defense of the crucial Fortress of Humaitá which controlled the river approach to Asunción and took 2 years and 3 months; the Pikysyry campaign, which took 4 months and in which Paraguay's regular army was destroyed and Asunción taken, and, finally, the Cordilleras campaign, which took 9 months and brought about the war's end, as Solano López was killed then.

-Paraguay was not prepared for such a war.
-Its army lacked leadership and adequate reserves.
-Importantly, it lacked the industrial base to replace weapons lost in battle, and the Argentine-Brazilian alliance prevented Solano López from receiving arms from abroad.
-Paraguay's population of about 450,000 was dwarfed by the allied population of 11 million.
-Even after conscripting every able-bodied male and forcing women to perform all nonmilitary labor, Solano López was unable to field an army as large as those of his adversaries.
+Paraguay was not prepared for post-American Civil War warfare.
+Its army lacked a structured officer corps and adequate reserves, there was no industrial base with which to properly replace weapons and ammunition, and the Allied fluvial supremacy prevented Paraguay from being resupplied from abroad.
+Paraguay's population of about 450,000 was dwarfed by the Allied population of circa 11 million.
+Even after a very broad conscription effort, and forcing women to perform all nonmilitary labor, López was unable to field an army as large as those of his adversaries.